Svitac (Firefly) Project Report – August 2018

 Total participants Children’s Day: 150

-- Sending EVS – Four volunteers from Bosnia doing their EVS service in Lithuania and the Netherlands (1 and 12 months).
+- Sending E+ and ‘Weltwearts’ – Four volunteers from Bosnia are doing their ‘weltwearts’ and E+ service in Germany, Spain and Italy (6, 10 and 12 months).

 MEETINGS and PRESENTATIONS